Navigating the Updates to the GRI Standards 2021

 - Start with materiality – There is no way to get around this step in your reporting journey.
 It is critical to conduct a materiality assessment (at least once every three years) to understand where your greatest impacts are and what your stakeholders care most about.
 This will ensure that not only the content of your report is decision-useful for stakeholders but also that your strategy is aligned to the areas where your organization can make the greatest impact.

 - Avoid omissions whenever possible – A report that is GRI-aligned but filled with reasons for omissions is not conducive to strong relationships with stakeholders or building credibility and trust.
-Except for cases where it’s absolutely necessary, I always advise clients to be as honest as possible with their reporting and avoid omissions whenever possible.
+Except for cases where it’s absolutely necessary, we always advise clients to be as honest as possible with their reporting and avoid omissions whenever possible.
 Stakeholders don’t expect perfection – they expect transparency and improvement year over year.

 - Provide clear and consistent data – As GRI states in its reporting principles, it’s important to provide clear and consistent annual data.
 This ensures that organizations are reporting information that is correct and sufficiently detailed to allow an assessment of an organization’s impact (especially for those in the investor/financial community), as well as comparable to help stakeholders accurately assess the organization’s current impacts against its past impacts and peer group.